Maria Lyle: Running career

 At the 2018 Commonwealth Games on the Gold Coast, Lyle took a silver in the T35 100m.
 However, after the Games, her mental health worsened, which she later admitted had led to her considering quitting the sport.
 She was diagnosed with anxiety, which she overcame with the support of a specialist sports counsellor.
 At the 2018 World Para Athletics European Championships in Berlin, Lyle successfully defended her T35 100m title.

 In June 2021 she was among the first dozen athletes chosen for the UK athletics teams at the postponed 2020 Paralympics in Tokyo.
 At the Games she took another Paralympic bronze in the T35 100m.
 She is coached by Jamie Bowie.

+Lyle announced her retirement on 4 July 2024.

 Other awards

 Lyle was awarded British Athletics Young Paralympic Athlete of the Year in 2014.
 She was named Para Athlete of the Year at the Scottish Athletics annual awards in 2015 and 2019.
 Lyle received the Findlay Calder trophy from Scottish Disability Sport in 2018 and 2020.
 She was named Glasgow Evening Times Young Scotswoman of the Year in 2019 for her athletics achievements and her work with disability and mental health charities.